Joe Johnson (Australian footballer): Fitzroy

-Brunswick (VFA)
+Brunswick

 In 1907, Johnson left Fitzroy for VFA side Brunswick as playing coach, playing in their inaugural premiership in 1909.

-Northcote (VFA)
+Northcote

-In 1912 he returned to Northcote as playing coach until 1914.
+In 1912, Johnson returned to Northcote as playing coach until 1914.

 Military service

-He enlisted in the First AIF on 10 February 1916.
+Johnson enlisted in the First Australian Imperial Force (AIF) on 10 February 1916.
 He was court-martialled in Egypt on 1 August 1916, charged with "striking his superior officer", found guilty, and sentenced to "six calendar months imprisonment with hard labor [sic]" — his incarceration, which commenced on 16 August 1916, was suspended on 15 September 1916.

-He served with the AIF in France from November 1916, was transferred to the UK for treatment for "acute nephritis" in February 1917, was repatriated to Australia in July 1917, and was discharged from the AIF on 18 October 1917 on medical grounds.
+Johnson then served with the AIF in France from November 1916, was transferred to the United Kingdom for treatment for "acute nephritis" in February 1917, was repatriated to Australia in July 1917, and was discharged from the AIF on 18 October 1917 on medical grounds.

+Personal life

+Johnson married Nora Campion Naismith (1890–1954) in North Carlton on 3 August 1912.